PO Box 300, Dade City, FL 33526 • (800) 851-8754 • OFFICE HOURS: M-F 8:30 a.m. - 5:00 p.m.

-In Pasco County, pollworkers are paid following each election.
+In Pasco County, pollworkers are paid following each election (approximately 2 weeks).

 You must complete an on-line Pollworker application and you must have an email address.
 The Supervisor of Elections' office will contact you to schedule an orientation.
 At this meeting you will be briefed on pollworker duties and responsibilities, hours to be worked, training sessions, physical and clerical requirements and rates of pay.
 You will be given an opportunity to ask any other election-related questions that might help you decide if this is a job for you.
 You will be advised if you have not qualified to be a pollworker.
-Qualified applicants will be added to our pollworker file and notified by mail when they are scheduled for training to work in an election.
+Qualified applicants will be added to our pollworker file and notified by email when they are scheduled for training and have an election assignment.

 If you are interested, please complete the on-line application.